 WHAT HAPPENS DURING MY EXAM?

-- Your exam involves two separate appointments booked on the same day.
+- This is a two-part appointment booked on the same day.

-- The first appointment will take approximately 15 minutes.
+- The first part of your appointment will take approximately 15 minutes.

-- During the first appointment, we will inject a radioactive material (radiopharmaceutical) into a vein in your arm.
+- During part one, we will inject a radioactive material (radiopharmaceutical) into a vein in your arm.

 - Your technologist may take a few images while injecting, or immediately following the injection of, the radiopharmaceutical.